Closings, cancellations due to health concerns

 n The Albert Gallatin JROTC has cancelled the scheduled Arsenal of Democracy trip to Washington, D.C. on May 8.

+n Albert Gallatin School District has announced the cancellation of any scheduled field trips to all locations, all programs scheduled to come into school buildings until April 30.
+The high school spring musical will be postponed and all afterschool activities are suspended until further notice, including spring sports -- practices, scrimmages and competitions.

-n The Community Foundation of Fayette County has cancelled the CFFC Donor Reception schedule for March 25.
+n The Community Foundation of Fayette County has canceled the CFFC Donor Reception scheduled for March 25.

 n The Real Life Droids in Robotics Competition to be held at California University of Pennsylvania from March 19-21 has been postponed.